In This Article

-The Devon rex is an intelligent, short-haired, tall-eared cat breed started in England in the mid-90s.
+The Devon rex is an intelligent, short-haired, tall-eared cat breed that started in England in the mid-90s.
 These cats are known for their slender bodies, large ears, and wavy coats.
 They have shown the ability to learn and perform complex tricks but are hard to motivate.

-Devon cats are usually mischievous, active, and friendly.
-In fact, cats of this breed are so playful that they're often described as a cross between a dog, cat, and monkey.
-They are experienced jumpers and will actively try to investigate and occupy any space large enough to hold them.
+Cats of this breed are so playful that they're often described as a cross between dogs, cats, and monkeys.
+They are experienced jumpers and will actively investigate and occupy any space large enough to hold them.

-Cornish Rexes have no hair except for down.
-This makes their coats extremely fine and curly.
+his makes their coats extremely fine and curly.
 The breed is best adapted to indoor living with warm, dry conditions, as they are sensitive to low temperatures.
 The cats like to race other pets, play fetch and do acrobatic jumps.